COVID-19: Rent Increase Freeze and Tenancy Terminations

 - is 60 days behind in rent, which is increased from 21 days (and the Tribunal will need to take into account fairness and whether the tenant is making reasonable efforts to pay the rent)

-Tenancies will also be able to be terminated upon the death of a sole tenant, or where the premises are uninhabitable.
+Tenancies are also able to be terminated upon the death of a sole tenant, or where the premises are uninhabitable.

-Tenants will still be able to terminate tenancies as usual, although they are encouraged not to unless absolutely necessary and to think carefully about whether they are managing the risk of spreading Coronavirus in doing so.
+Tenants are still able to terminate tenancies as usual.
 If you’re a tenant and you’ve given notice yourself but now need to stay in your current rental property, you can withdraw your notice.

 Enforcement of the measures

-The measures take effect by Thursday, 26 March.
-However, if a landlord had already given a rent-increase or termination notice that comes into effect after this bill comes into force this notice is of no effect.
+The measures took effect on Thursday, 26 March.
+However, if a landlord had already given a rent-increase or termination notice that comes into effect after 26 March, this notice is of no effect.

-If the Tribunal has made an order terminating the tenancy that will come into effect after this Bill comes into force, that order is suspended until the 15th day after the time period that the protections against termination apply (initially three months).
+If the Tribunal has made an order terminating the tenancy that will come into effect after 26 March, that order is suspended until the 15th day after the time period that the protections against termination apply (initially three months).

 Penalties for breach of the measures

-Increasing rent within the relevant timeframe or purporting to terminate a tenancy without grounds are new unlawful acts with the Tenancy Tribunal able to order exemplary damages of up to $6,500 in each case.
+Increasing rent during the rent increase freeze or purporting to terminate a tenancy without grounds are new unlawful acts with the Tenancy Tribunal able to order exemplary damages of up to $6,500 in each case.

-Boarding houses will also be subject to the rent freeze and similar protections against terminations.
-However, in most cases a landlord will be able to issue a boarding house termination by notice in order to manage the safety and security of tenants in a shared boarding house tenancy.
-A boarding house landlord will still need to go to the Tribunal to terminate a tenancy because of rent arrears or anti-social behaviour.
+Boarding houses are also subject to the rent freeze and similar protections against terminations.
+However, in most cases a landlord is able to issue a boarding house termination notice in order to manage the safety and security of tenants in a shared boarding house tenancy.
+A boarding house landlord still needs to go to the Tribunal to terminate a tenancy because of rent arrears or anti-social behaviour.

 Role of the Tenancy Tribunal

-The Bill also provides that the Tenancy Tribunal has the power to have hearings on the papers, without attendance from parties, if necessary.
-The Tribunal may also have hearings by telephone or videoconference.
+Temporary Schedule 5 of the Residential Tenancies Act also provides that the Tenancy Tribunal has the power to hear matters on the papers, without attendance from parties, if necessary.
+The Tribunal is currently holding all hearings by teleconference.
 This amendment is to give the Tribunal some flexibility in its proceedings during this period.
 It will be up to the Tribunal how it manages this flexibility.

 If you need financial assistance or emergency accommodation, you should talk to Work and Income.
 In the first instance, you can visit Work and Income's Emergency housing website.